nhauzenb/hpr-ijof-tvpvecm/README.md

 ### Software information:
 All model estimations were carried out on a computing cluster using parallel processing.
 The cluster is equipped with 400 Intel E5-2650v3 2.3 GHz cores, managed through a Sun Grid Engine.
 We used R (version 4.1.3) as our main software.
 The libraries and packages used for estimation and analysis included `Rcpp`, `forecast`, `GIGrvg`, `MASS`, `Matrix`, `mvtnorm`, `stochvol`, `glasso`, `scoringRules`, and `MCS`.
 Additional packages used to create figures and tables were `data.table`, `dplyr`, `ggplot2`, `Hmisc`, `reshape2`, `tidyr`, `zoo`, and `scales`.

 ### Estimation files to produce a single forecast:
-For estimation, we standardized the data and then rescaled the forecasts to the original scale.
+For estimation, we standardized the data and then rescaled the forecasts to the original scale. **!NOT DONE YET!**

 ### Replication codes:
 The replication codes reproduces all figures and tables in the manuscript.

-We use a hold-out period of approximately a year and a half (550 hold-out observations).
+We use a hold-out period of approximately a year and a half (540 hold-out observations).
 We consider one-step-ahead predictions, which implies that we forecast each individual hour for the following day.
 We provide replication codes for the a single forecast for the second application.

-Libraries and packages used for estimation and inference: coda, forecast, GIGrvg, MASS, Matrix, mvtnorm, Rcpp, shrinkTVP, stochvol, zoo
-Additional packages to reproduce figures and tables: data.table, dplyr, ggplot2, Hmisc, reshape2, tidyr, zoo, RColorBrewer, scales

-Details are provided in: https://statmath.wu.ac.at/cluster/cluster_manual_2.0.pdf

-we use the macroeconomic uncertainty measure of [Jurado, Ludvigson, and Ng (2015, AER)](https://www.aeaweb.org/articles?id=10.1257/aer.20131193) provided (and regularly updated) on the [web page of Sydney C. Ludvigson](https://www.sydneyludvigson.com/macro-and-financial-uncertainty-indexes).
-For the different macroeconomic variables, we rely on the popular FRED-QD dataset provided by the *Federal Reserve Bank of St. Louis* and publicly available [here](https://research.stlouisfed.org/econ/mccracken/fred-databases/).
-Our quarterly sample spans from 1965Q1 to 2019Q4.
-Sub-section 4.2 in the paper and Table B.1 in the Online Appendix shows the set of variables included for different model sizes.

-**1.) [`A simple univariate example with a GP regression`](!univariate-GPreg.R):** In Sub-section 2.2, we illustrate the GP regression by means of a simple univariate example.
-We model US GDP growth as a function of the first lag of a macroeconomic uncertainty measure for a sub-sample around the global financial crisis.
-This stylized example, highlights the role of the kernel and its hyperparameters crucially impacts the posterior estimates of the conditional mean function.
-The corresponding estimation file replicates Figure 1 of the paper.
+## Replication of Results in Sub-Section 4.2: *Nonlinearities and Cointegration in European Electricity Prices*

+In Sub-Section 4.2, we show and discuss:

+* **Figure 1.** The posterior probability of the rank (PPR) over time for the most flexible specification.
+* **Figure 2.** The posterior inclusion probability (PIP) over time for autoregressive coefficients (panel (a)) and covariance matrices (panel (b)) of the most flexible specification.
+* **Figure 3.** The posterior median of all SV processes, with the red line denoting the first principal component (PCA) of all nine SV processes.
+* **Table B.1.** Posterior estimates for the state equations of the error variances.

+The file [`Subsection4-2_insample`](Subsection4-2_insample.R) can be used to replicate Figure 1, panels (a) and (b) of Figure 2, panels (a) and (b) of Figure 3, as well as Table B.1 in the Appendix.
+To do so, the file loads the output data from the folder [`INSAMPLE-data`](./INSAMPLE-data) and stores the figures and tables in a folder labeled `INSAMPLE-res`.

 **2.)
 Conjugate GP-VAR with SV:** Based on the single realization of the Basu & Bundick (2017, ECTA) DSGE model [`BB_realization`](./data/BB_realization.csv), the file [`GPVAR_eqbyeq`](!GPVAR_eqbyeq.R) allows to estimate of a conjugate Gaussian process vector autoregression (GP-VAR) on an equation-by-equation basis.
 The [`GPVAR_girfs`](!GPVAR_girfs.R) collects the equation-wise estimates and allows to compute generalized impulse response functions (GIRFs).
 In addition, the folder [`gpvar funcs`](./gpvar_funcs/) contains the MCMC sampler for a GP regression and a C++ function to create a squared exponential kernel: